Lexus IS saloon review (2013-2020)

 - Performance not as strong as some rivals

-There’s no doubt that the Lexus IS has its work cut out for it in what is an exceptionally competitive class.
-It needs to be seriously good to go head-to-head with seriously good cars like the BMW 3 Series saloon, Audi A4, Mercedes C-Class, Jaguar XE and even the Volkswagen Passat and Skoda Superb.
-Each of these has its own particular appeal; the Lexus’ is the fact that it’s almost defiantly, proudly different.
+The Lexus IS needed to be seriously good to go head-to-head with talented cars like the BMW 3 Series saloon, Audi A4, Mercedes C-Class, Jaguar XE and even the Volkswagen Passat and Skoda Superb.
+Each of these has its own particular appeal; the Lexus’ is the fact that it’s so different in execution to its rivals.

 For starters, there’s no diesel option – akin to heresy in a class dominated by cars that drink from the black pump: only the IS 300h petrol-electric hybrid.
 That said, the hybrid – which combines a 2.5-litre four-cylinder engine and an electric motor – does offer diesel-esque running costs.

-All hybrid IS will cost £130 a year in road tax, but you'll need to be careful with the options: it's possible to specify the IS past the £40,000 mark, at which point an additional £310 levy applies, bringing your yearly bill to £440 in years two to six.
+All hybrid IS models also cost the lower rate in annual VED (road tax), but you'll need to be careful with the options: it's possible to specify the IS past the £40,000 mark, at which point an additional surcharge levy applies, making your yearly bill expensive in years two to six.

 The hybrid's electric and petrol motors produce a maximum of 220bhp and it completes the 0-62mph sprint in 8.3 seconds.
-It tends to feel a bit slower in real-world driving though, because its CVT automatic gearbox causes the revs to soar under hard acceleration, making the connection between pushing the throttle and picking up speed feel less direct.
+It tends to feel a bit slower in real-world driving though, because its CVT automatic gearbox causes engine revs to soar under hard acceleration, making the connection between pushing the throttle and picking up speed feel rather unconnected.

-Inside, the infotainment screen has grown from seven to ten inches (though only if you go for a model with sat nav), and the fiddly Remote Touch Interface has been improved by the addition of an ‘enter’ button – though it’s still frustrating to use.
+Inside, the infotainment screen has grown from seven to ten inches (though only if you go for a model with sat nav), and the fiddly Remote Touch Interface has been improved by the addition of an ‘enter’ button – though it’s still frustrating to use and takes time to learn.

-At cruising speeds, the 300h is impressively smooth, quiet and comfortable, although the way the aforementioned CVT (continuously variable transmission) can cause the engine to drone as you overtake or join a motorway.
+At cruising speeds, the 300h is impressively smooth, quiet and comfortable, although the aforementioned CVT gearbox (continuously variable transmission) can cause the engine to drone as you overtake, join a motorway or drive up a hill.

 All versions of the Lexus IS are rear-wheel drive, and the recent mechanical tweaks mean it's better on the road than was previously the case.
 The Jaguar XE and BMW 3 Series are still more entertaining, but the IS is – CVT gearbox and inert steering aside – confident, assured and not uninvolving on winding A-roads.